TcMenu/documentation/content/arduino-libraries/tc-menu/themes/rendering-with-themes-icons-grids.md

             .withNativeFont(itemFont.fontData, itemFont.fontMag)
             .withSpacing(1);

 Firstly the dimensions are configured automatically by calling `dimensionsFromRenderer` this sets the display sizes by querying the display plugin.
-Then the selected colors are chosen using the RGB macro for each color.
-Read more about `color_t` and the `RGB` macro below.
+Then the selected colors are chosen using the `RGB` macro for each color.
+As you'd probably expect by convention the `RGB` macro takes red, green and blue parameters between `0` and `255`.

 After that the item and title padding are configured, you can see we demonstrate both ways to construct a padding object (either all sides same, or separate value for each).
 The padding is within the rectangle of a menu item, and "pads out" the rectangle's size.
 You configure the title and item spacing separately (as they are usually different).